-With the festive season just around the corner, and 2018 steadily approaching, it’s fair to say we are all looking forward to a well-deserved break and a little fun and frivolity during the holiday season.
+With the festive season in full swing, and 2020 steadily approaching, it’s fair to say we are all looking forward to a well-deserved break with plenty of fun and frivolity during the holiday season.

-To help keep you, your home and your business safe, we’ve compiled our ‘12 Tips of Christmas’ – to help you enjoy a fiasco-free holiday!
+To help keep you, your home and your business safe, we’ve compiled Whitbread's ‘12 Tips of Christmas’ – so you can enjoy a fiasco-free holiday!

-- Lighting - timer switches or smartphone apps are great to program your lights to switch on at certain times.
-This gives the appearance that someone is home and can assist in deterring intruders.
+- Lighting - timer switches or smartphone apps are great tool to program your lights to switch on at certain times.
+This gives the appearance that someone is home and can assist in deterring curious criminals.

 - Alarms - Invest in an IP monitored alarm system from an accredited provider.
 This type of alarm will not only alert your security provider, but can also send notifications to your mobile device if something is amiss.